biopragmatics/oquat/docs/invalids/prefix/unimod.md

-# RESID
+# unimod: Unimod protein modification database for mass spectrometry

+This page summarize the different resources that reference `unimod` but use local unique identifiers that do not match the standard pattern of ^\d+$.
+Of the 1 resources,
-The following 1 variants were found: ['Unimod']
+1 variants on the standard prefix were found: ['Unimod'].

-## `mod`
+## `mod`: Protein modification

-Identifiers for this prefix are given correctly in Protein modification.
+Identifiers for this prefix are given incorrectly correctly in `mod`.

 | external_xref       |   usages_count | usages                                                                                                                                                                                                                                         |
 |---------------------|----------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|